Generalizing a family of scattered quadrinomials in $\mathbb{F}_{q^{2t}}[X]$

 The \textit{minimum distance} $d(\cC)$ of $\cC$ is defined as

-The code $\cC$ will be called a \textit{rank metric code}, or for short \textit{RM code} with parameters $(m,n,q;d)$.
-An \textit{RM code} is \textit{linear} if it is an $\F_q$-subspace of $\F_{q}^{m \times n}$.
-It is well known that the size of a rank metric code satisfies the \textit{Singleton-like bound} \cite[Theorem 5.4]{Singleton}, i.e.,
+The code $\cC$ will be called a rank-metric code, or for short \textit{RM code}, with parameters $(m,n,q;d)$.
+An RM code is \textit{linear} if it is an $\F_q$-subspace of $\F_{q}^{m \times n}$.
+It is well known that the size of a rank-metric code satisfies the \textit{Singleton-like bound} \cite[Theorem 5.4]{Singleton}, i.e.,